biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Tendermint consensus

-The consensus framework used by Biyaliquid.
+The consensus framework used by Biyachain.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Check out the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

 ### Mainnet

-Biyaliquid's blockchain network where all transactions take place.
+Biyachain's blockchain network where all transactions take place.

 ### Testnet